Maria Echenique – Hytech

 A dizzying geyser of numbers

 Taxes aren’t the only difference between U.S. and Argentina.
-In 2022, the U.S. annual inflation rate is around 8 percent; in Argentina, the monthly inflation rate is much higher at 6 percent.
+In 2022, the U.S. annual inflation rate is around 8 percent; in Argentina, the monthly inflation rate is much higher at 7 percent (over 100% annually).
 Inflation is so high, in fact, that paychecks routinely need to be adjusted on a monthly basis.

 “That’s why we start work while we’re still negotiating contracts, something that businesses won’t even consider in the U.S.,” Echenique says.